Roland-Park/Galactus/README.md

 To run:
 This assumes you have k8s enabled in docker desktop, or something similar to run a k8s node.

-1. build the docker images for the two apis.
+1. build the docker images for the three apis.
 From the Galactus directory, run:
 - `docker build -t <your repo name>/consequenceservice -f ConsequenceServiceApi/Dockerfile .`
 - `docker build -t <your repo name>/reactionservice -f ReactionsServiceApi/Dockerfile .`
 - `docker build -t <your repo name>/moodservice -f MoodServiceApi/Dockerfile .`